High-order quantum algorithm for solving linear differential equations: Multistep methods

 Multistep methods can be chosen such that the error is of higher order in $\dt$, but there is the problem that the method may not be stable.
-That is, even if the exact solution of the differential equation is bounded, the solution of the difference equation may be unbounded.
+To bound the error it is necessary that the eigenvalues of $A(t_j)$ have no positive real part, because otherwise the error can grow exponentially.
+In cases where $A(t_j)$ does have an eigenvalue with positive real part, one can simply subtract a multiple of the identity, and rescale the solution.
+Even then, when the exact solution of the differential equation is bounded, the solution of the difference equation may be unbounded.

 To examine the stability, one defines the generating polynomials

 The stability can be examined via the roots of the equation

 One defines the set $S$ by